The NSCDA Presents: Women of Vision

 Senator Elizabeth Dole (R, NC: 2003-2009) had previously held two Cabinet positions.
 While Secretary of Labor, she focused on workplace and public safety; as Secretary of Transportation, she worked with MADD to achieve legislation increasing the drinking age and providing uniformity across the fifty states.
 She utilized incentives to ensure that cars would be equipped with air bags and that state laws were passed mandating the use of seat belts.
 Moving from government to the private sector, Dole served as president of the American Red Cross for eight years.

 Senator Nancy Kassebaum

-Senator Nancy Kassebaum (R, KS: 1978-1997) was independent on social issues, supporting freedom of choice, working with Senator Ted Kennedy to reform health insurance, and supporting funding for the National Endowment for the Arts and for federal student loan programs.
+During her tenure, she earned a reputation as an independent and determined voice on social issues, working with Senator Ted Kennedy to reform health insurance and supporting women’s rights, and championing funding for the National Endowment for the Arts (NEA) and for federal student loan programs.

 Helen (“Nellie”) Taft